This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 As it turns out, grilling in the rain is actually pretty easy with a little bit of planning and preparation.
-So I thought it would be helpful to create a little guide for grilling in the rain!
+That’s why we’ve created this little guide for grilling in the rain!

-In this post, I’ll share all of my tips, tricks, and methods for success when it comes to grilling in the rain.
-Hopefully, this will help to set you up for success even when the weather isn’t quite cooperating.
+In this post, we’ll share various tips, tricks, and methods for success when it comes to grilling in the rain.
+Hopefully, this will help to set you up for a great cook even when the weather isn’t quite cooperating.

 I should probably begin with the caveat that the type of rain matters quite a bit in terms of what you’ll need to do to prepare.
 I live near to the gulf coast where light rain is common – but so are intense storms and hurricanes.

 Just from a general safety perspective, you shouldn’t be grilling in a hurricane (duh) but from time to time you might need to in some heavier rain and/or gusty winds.
 It’s still possible to do it safely, it just takes a little bit of planning.